Robydoidao2006/api/README.md

 - Drag and drop the unzip folder on a text editor of your choice.
 - On the html file, right click and click on "opem in default browser"

-## Future Improvements
-- create some sort of algorithm that will generate and x amounth of circles depending of the size of the window.
-- add some music.